-API of this module is strict in both the keys and the values.
-If you need value-lazy maps, use Lazy instead.
+API of this module is strict in the keys, but lazy in the values.
+If you need value-strict maps, use Data.IntMap.Strict instead.
 The IntMap type itself is shared between the lazy and strict modules, meaning that the same IntMap value can be passed to functions in both modules (although that is rarely needed).

 These modules are intended to be imported qualified, to avoid name clashes with Prelude functions, e.g.